camenwong/time_composition/README.md

 Meditation - repeatedly work, scan body from top to bottom and back, and again and again.

+Steve Reich, minimalist.
+Steve Reich defines process music not as, "the process of composition but rather pieces of music that are, literally, processes.

 # Score:

 Writing as a noise of Memories(plato), Graphical score (Xenakis)